 The trouble with travel

 There are potential drawbacks to dark stores however.
 Take Sweden for example, a very large country where most cities are located in the south.
 A dark store can serve the south, but the distance to towns in the north of the country is too great to operate profitably.

 In this example, food retailers may benefit from a hybrid operating model.
 A dark store in the south can process orders from customers in cities.
 In the north the retailer can use their supermarket network as ecommerce picking hubs because they have the necessary infrastructure to serve customers locally.
 In these remote locations, retailers can offer home delivery or Click & Collect services according to the needs and preferences of their customers.

 In an ideal world retailers would be able to choose one model and deploy it across their entire ecommerce operation.
 But food ecommerce is rarely that simple and it is highly likely your business will need a combination of local supermarkets and dark stores.

-Where this is the case, you will need to ensure operations are tightly managed and optimised as far as possible.
+Where this is the case, you will need to ensure you manage operations tightly and optimize them as far as possible.
 Your choice of technology will be critical to increasing operational efficiency without compromising the quality of goods and services you offer your customers.

 You can find out more about Pick & Collect here.